Lawyers

 7. Myth: Your Insurance Rates Will Skyrocket If You File a Lawsuit

-Many individuals are hesitant to file a lawsuit after a car accident because they that their insurance rates will increase.
+Many individuals are hesitant to file a lawsuit after a car accident because they fear that their insurance rates will increase.
 However, filing a lawsuit against the at-fault party should not affect your insurance premiums.
 It is essential to discuss any concerns with your attorney and insurance company.

 8. Myth: The Police Report Is Always Accurate

 While police reports are valuable pieces of evidence in a car accident case, they are not always accurate.
-Officers may make or overlook crucial details at the scene of the accident.
+Officers may make mistakes or overlook crucial details at the scene of the accident.
 It is essential to review the report carefully and, if necessary, consult with an attorney to correct any errors.

 9. Myth: You Can’t Recover Damages if You Were Injured in a Hit-and-Run

 Some individuals believe that if they were injured in a hit-and-run accident, they cannot recover damages because the at-fault party is unknown.
-However, you may still be able to seek compensation through your own insurance policy if you have uninsured motorist coverage.
+However, you may still be able to seek compensation through your own insurance policy if you have coverage.
 Consult with an attorney to explore your legal options.

 10. Myth: You Can’t Afford to Hire a Lawyer